Southampton Township, New Jersey: Education

 Southampton School #3 with 254 students in grades 6–8.

 Public school students from Southampton Township in ninth through twelfth grades attend Seneca High School, which also serves students in ninth through twelfth grade from Shamong Township, Tabernacle Township and Woodland Township.
-The school is part of the Lenape Regional High School District, which also serves students from Evesham Township, Medford Lakes, Medford Township and Mount Laurel Township.
+The school is part of the Lenape Regional High School District, which also serves students from Evesham Township, Medford Lakes, Medford and Mount Laurel.
 As of the 2018–19 school year, the high school had an enrollment of 1,137 students and 109.5 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.4:1.

-Students from Southampton Township, and from all of Burlington County, are eligible to attend the Burlington County Institute of Technology, a countywide public school district that serves the vocational and technical education needs of students at the high school and post-secondary level at its campuses in Medford and Westampton Township.
+Students from Southampton Township, and from all of Burlington County, are eligible to attend the Burlington County Institute of Technology, a countywide public school district that serves the vocational and technical education needs of students at the high school and post-secondary level at its campuses in Medford and Westampton.

 Transportation

 Roads and highways

 As of May 2010, the township had a total of 112.19 mi of roadways, of which 74.37 mi were maintained by the municipality, 19.38 mi by Burlington County and 18.44 mi by the New Jersey Department of Transportation.

-The two main highways serving Southampton are U.S. Route 206, which runs north–south, and Route 70, which is oriented east–west, which intersect at the Red Lion Circle.
+The two main highways serving Southampton are US 206, which runs north–south, and Route 70, which is oriented east–west, which intersect at the Red Lion Circle.
 Route 38 and County Route 530 also cross the township.